-Assignments in this class can be submitted within 24 hours of the due date for 25% reduction in total credit possible.
+Most assignments in this class, excluding exams, can be submitted within 24 hours of the due date for 25% reduction in total credit possible.
 Beyond 24hrs you will no longer be able to submit your work.
 The lowest score (or 2) from each assignment type will be dropped (see "grades" above).
-Therefore, if you miss a submission entirely, for any reason, this will be used as your dropped assignment (which Canvas will do automatically) and it will show up as a o.
+Therefore, if you miss a submission entirely, for any reason, this will be used as your dropped assignment as it will show up as a 0.
 No additional extensions or dropped scores will be offered to individuals as I must be fair and equitable to all students in the course.
 For extenuating circumstances that interfere with your ability to participate in this course, even with these allowances, please reach out to me to discuss your options.